jarun/nnn/README.md

 Pick the appropriate file for your shell from [misc/quitcd](https://github.com/jarun/nnn/tree/master/misc/quitcd) and add the contents to your shell's rc file.
 You'll need to spawn a new shell for the change to take effect.
 You should start `nnn` as `n` (or modify the function name to something else).

 As you might notice, `nnn` uses the environment variable `NNN_TMPFILE` to write the last visited directory path.
 You can change it.

-#### customize nlay

-nlay is a tiny standalone text file and action handler.
-To know how to customize or extend its functionality, please visit [nlay on wiki](https://github.com/jarun/nnn/wiki/all-about-nlay).

 #### copy file path to clipboard